sgottshall1997/ScriptTok/RAILWAY_DEPLOYMENT.md

 3. Choose your repository: `tiktok-viral-generator` (or whatever you named it)
 4. Railway will automatically detect it's a Node.js application

-### 3.2 Add PostgreSQL Database
+### 3.2 Add PostgreSQL Database ⚠️ CRITICAL - DO THIS FIRST!

-Your application requires a PostgreSQL database.
-Here's how to add it:
+**IMPORTANT**: Your application REQUIRES `DATABASE_URL` to start.
+You MUST add PostgreSQL before the first deployment, or your app will crash immediately.

 1. In your Railway project dashboard, click **"+ New"**
 2. Select **"Database"**
 3. Choose **"Add PostgreSQL"**
+4. Wait for Railway to provision the database (30-60 seconds)
-4. Railway will automatically:
+5. Railway will automatically:
    - Provision a PostgreSQL database
    - Create a `DATABASE_URL` environment variable
    - Link it to your application
+6. **Verify**: Click on your app service → Variables tab → Confirm `DATABASE_URL` appears

 ### 3.3 Configure Environment Variables